 “I just don’t have enough candidates who fit the profile I need.”
 Sound familiar?
-It is a common enough problem that we at Allen Recruitment also encounter frequently.
-As roles grow more complex and the number of requirements for specific skills increase, you may find that the talent market near you simply does not contain enough candidates to fulfil your specific business needs every time.
+It is a common enough problem that we at Allen Recruitment, as a recruitment company, also encounter frequently.
+As roles grow more complex and the number of requirements for specific skills increase, you may find that the talent market near you simply does , ot contain enough candidates to fulfil your specific business needs every time.

 Among the common reasons why you might have difficulty in reaching your hiring goals by focusing only on your local talent market are:

 - An increased emphasis on specific skills, from less common languages to very specific technical experience, will make it difficult to conduct a thorough recruitment process

 - The timeframe to onboard these rare and crucial skill combinations is often short, and the roles business critical, meaning that you don’t have time for extensive testing of new methods of talent attraction before the role must be filled

 With challenges come opportunity.
 We have tackled similar difficulties before, and we did so by:

 - Engaging our knowledge of the talent market not just in Dublin, but in the whole of Europe

 - Focusing on filling the roles we knew we could fill quickly and efficiently